Mehcad Brooks

 Mehcad Jason McKinley Brooks (born October 25, 1980) is an American actor and former fashion model.
 He is known for his roles as Matthew Applewhite in the second season of ABC's series Desperate Housewives (2005–2006), Jerome in The Game, "Eggs" Benedict Talley in the first and second seasons of HBO's series True Blood, his leading role as Terrance "TK" King in the USA series Necessary Roughness (2011–2013) and James Olsen in the CBS/The CW series Supergirl.
 From 2022 to 2025, he portrayed one of the lead roles, that of NYPD Detective Jalen Shaw, on the NBC police procedural drama Law & Order.

-Early life
+Early life and education

 Brooks was born and raised in Austin, Texas, where he attended L.C.
 Anderson High School.
 Brooks is the son of Austin American-Statesman editorial writer Alberta Phillips and former pro football player Billy Brooks; his stepfather is lawyer Gary Bledsoe.
 After graduating from high school in 1999, he attended the University of Southern California's School of Cinema-Television.

-Brooks mentioned on a September 2010 episode of The Wendy Williams Show that he turned down basketball scholarships and offers from Ivy League schools in favor of going to USC.
 He then left to pursue an acting career.